MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 ## Develop with Python

 The qsharp package for Python makes it easy to simulate Q# operations and functions from within Python.
-IQ# (pronounced i-q-sharp) is an extension primarily used by Jupyter and Python to the .NET Core SDK that provides the core functionality for compiling and simulating Q# operations.
+IQ# (pronounced i-q-sharp) is an extension primarily used by Jupyter and Python that provides the core functionality for compiling and simulating Q# operations.

 1. Pre-requisites